Visualization and reporting for Teradata migrations

 EXPLAIN statements are executed.
 This approach lets you assess the extent of SQL incompatibilities.

 Metadata from your legacy data warehouse DBMS can also help you identify incompatible views.
-As before, capture a representative set of SQL statements, prefix each SQL statement with an
+As before, capture a representative set of SQL statements from the applicable logs, prefix each SQL statement with an

 EXPLAIN statement, and run those